 Standing up for those in need

-No matter which causes you’re most passionate about, Northeastern is the ideal place to prepare for a career in social justice.
-As the nation’s foremost public interest law school, we’re proud that 15 percent of Northeastern law graduates work in legal services, advocacy organizations or public defender offices, while another 10 percent enter careers in local, state or federal government.
+As a law school at the forefront of training lawyers who are committed to social justice, we’re proud that 15 percent of Northeastern law graduates work in legal services, advocacy organizations or public defender offices — far exceeding the national average, which hovers around 5 percent (according to the ABA).
+In addition, another 10 percent of our graduates enter careers in local, state or federal government.

 - Career counseling